brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 :::

-I think the best rule would be to follow the suggested answer in this core issue: a structured bindings pack is dependent if: the type of its initializer (the `E` in [dcl.struct.bind]{.sref}) is dependent and it is not a member of the current instantiaton.
+I think the best rule would be to follow the suggested answer in this core issue: a structured binding pack is dependent if: the type of its initializer (the `E` in [dcl.struct.bind]{.sref}) is dependent and it is not a member of the current instantiaton.
 This would make neither of the `...v` packs dependent, which seems conceptually correct.